Privacy Policy

 • Enable sign-in with Google or another third-party provider and manage your account link.

-• Create and display your profile (and, if you choose, a public profile you can control).
+• Create and display your account profile and associated user content (and, if you choose, a public profile you can control).

 4. Legal Bases